["learn"]

 Fuel the Fire!
 How to Pair Cocktails with Spicy Food

-3. Watermelon Mojitos
+3. Watermelon Mojito

 Two Watermelon Mojitos on a sunny Indian veranda overlooking the ocean